Obstetrician Gynaecologist Salary in Australia

 OB/GYN Salary Ranges in Australia

-In the public hospital sector, staff specialist OB/GYNs typically earn between $350,000 and $500,000 per year inclusive of superannuation, on-call allowances, and penalty rates for after-hours work.
+In the public sector, staff specialist OB/GYNs typically earn between $350,000 and $500,000 per year inclusive of superannuation, on-call allowances, and penalty rates for after-hours work.
 These figures reflect the structured salary scales of state and territory health services, which differ somewhat between jurisdictions but are broadly comparable across NSW, Victoria, Queensland, and Western Australia.
-Senior staff specialists at the top of their scale, or those with leadership, education, or research responsibilities, may earn beyond this range within the public system alone.
+Senior staff specialists at the top of their scale, or those with leadership, education, or research responsibilities, may earn above this range within the public system alone.

 Public Versus Private OB/GYN Income